myklegrig/human_detection/README.md

 3. Create project directory

-4. Unzip archive to  project directory
+4. Unzip archive "faster_rcnn_inception_v2_coco_2018_01_28.tar.gz"  to  project directory

-5. In the file tf_detection.py, enter your paths to the model and to the input video
+5. In the file "tf_detection.py", enter your paths to the model and to the input video

-6. Run processing with
+6. Run processing with:
     python3 tf_detection.py